John-Nagle/firestorm-mods/BUILDINGONLINUX.md

 Surprisingly, that's all that was needed.
-It's possible that something else may be needed on some other system, but if something is missing, the build wil fail and it should be obvious what needs to be installed.
+It's possible that something else may be needed on some other system, but if something is missing, the build will fail and it should be obvious what needs to be installed.

 ## Configuring